proplot-dev/proplot/README.md

 ## How is this different from seaborn?
 There is already a great matplotlib wrapper called [seaborn](https://seaborn.pydata.org/).
 What makes this project different?
 While some of the utilties here were inspired by seaborn (in particular `colors.py` takes its inspiration from seaborn's `palettes.py`), the goals for this project are quite different.
 I endeavored to create a package that was *extremely* efficient at the task of **crafting beautiful, precise, publication-ready figures, and no more**.

-When using SkyPlot, your data should be analysed *prior* to plotting, while in seaborn the tasks of data analysis and plotting are generally wrapped into one.
+When using ProPlot, your data should be analysed *prior* to plotting, while in seaborn the tasks of data analysis and plotting are generally wrapped into one.
 And as an atmospheric scientist, the datasets I use usually do not lend themselves to fitting in a simple DataFrame -- so this was not particularly useful for me.
 For data analysis tools I use in my physical climatology research, check out my [ClimPy](https://github.com/lukelbd/climpy`) project (still in preliminary stages).

 By focusing on this one task -- creating beautiful figures -- I've created a number of **immensely powerful** features well beyond the scope of `seaborn` as a data analysis-and-visualization package.
 While some `rc` defaults have been improved, these tools are not intended to give you the final product on a silver platter.
 Instead, I expect you to tinker with your plots.
 This package simply makes this process much, much easier.